luke-elson/luke-elson.github.io/teaching/grs-rules.md

 [pandoc](https://pandoc.org/) to generate a word-processor document, and then perhaps a PDF from that.

-### Advice for Presenters
+## Advice for Presenters

-You don’t have to use up the entire 30 minutes.
+You don't have to use up the entire 30 minutes.
 In pre-read conferences, people generally summarise the paper for 10-15 minutes maximum.

 Make sure to directly answer the questions you are asked.
-A good way to do this is to rephrase the question back to the asker and confirm with them that you’ve correctly understood it.
+A good way to do this is to rephrase the question back to the asker and confirm with them that you've correctly understood it.
 A presenter who is uncertain will sometimes avoid the specific question and start talking about their general project, perhaps as a retreat to safer ground.
 Please try to avoid doing this.

 You should have a visual aid.
 The standards are handouts or powerpoint.
-I advise a handout-it’s more useful to the audience than powerpoint.
+I advise a handout-it's more useful to the audience than powerpoint.
-They can see the structure of the argument as a whole, have something to take notes on, and it avoids the awkward shuffle of “can you go back to that slide…” during questions.
+They can see the structure of the argument as a whole, have something to take notes on, and it avoids the awkward shuffle of "can you go back to that slide..." during questions.
 (Online, a presentation is easier.)
-You can email me a handout if you’d like me to print it for you.
+You can email me a handout if you'd like me to print it for you.

-You could ask someone (your supervisor or a friend) to take notes on the discussion, so you can focus on what’s being said.
+You could ask someone (your supervisor or a friend) to take notes on the discussion, so you can focus on what's being said.
 Some people like this; others prefer to keep their own notes or rely on memory.

-## For Respondents
+# For Respondents

 You must get your comments to the presenter **five days** before the GRS, to allow them time to respond.

-In general, the best comments are like the best speeches at a wedding – short.
+In general, the best comments are like the best speeches at a wedding -- short.
 Summarise the main argument of the paper and raise one or two objections.
-Most people find the summary of the argument to be the most useful part of the comments, if only because it helps them double-check that they didn’t misunderstand the paper.
+Most people find the summary of the argument to be the most useful part of the comments, if only because it helps them double-check that they didn't misunderstand the paper.

-Don’t feel like you have to be an expert in the area or do any outside reading.
-The paper should be relatively self-contained, and ‘naïve’ questions from those who don’t know the area are often very helpful—for the author and for the audience.
+Don't feel like you have to be an expert in the area or do any outside reading.
+The paper should be relatively self-contained, and ‘naïve' questions from those who don't know the area are often very helpful—for the author and for the audience.

-## For other seminar attendees
+# For other seminar attendees

 To ask a question: